SynteLang/SynteLang/README.md

 ## Installing Syntə ◊

-At present it is not known if portaudio (used to output sound) will work on Windows. ◊ Please try it and share your results by email: synte@proton.me
+At present it is not known if portaudio/SDL2 (used to output sound) will work on Windows. ◊ Please try it and share your results by email: synte@proton.me
-Unfortunately it looks like portaudio is not compatible with MacOS anymore.
-An alternative backend (SDL) may be available soon. ◊
+On macOS, the alternative backend SDL _should_ work ◊

 To install Go see information here: [Download and install Go](https://go.dev/doc/install)

 Linux: You may need to add the directory that Go installs in to your $PATH environment variable.
+Try `export PATH=$PATH:/usr/local/go/bin`
 Or you can type `~/go/bin/synte` instead.

 You can run on Android:
 + install the Termux app (you might need to do this via F-droid)